Sydney Speedway

-Sydney Speedway (known commercially as Valvoline Raceway and formerly as Parramatta Speedway, and often referenced as Sydney Speedway I to differentiate with its successor) was a dirt track racing venue on the site of the Granville Showgrounds in Sydney.
+Sydney International Speedway, known as Sydney II as its successor to the original circuit, is a dirt track racing venue held near the shutdown area of Sydney Dragway in Eastern Creek.
+Like the original, it is about 500m (0.311 miles) in length (489m at the lowest line, 511m near the wall).

-Sydney Speedway II is the successor, is also a dirt track venue, held near the shutdown area of Sydney Dragway in Eastern Creek.
-Like the original, it is 460m (0.285 miles) in length.
+The name "Sydney II" differentiates it from the former Sydney Speedway (known commercially as Valvoline Raceway and formerly as Parramatta Speedway, and often referenced as Sydney Speedway I to differentiate with its successor) on the site of the Granville Showgrounds in Sydney, marking the second consecutive round with Supercars paired with sprint car racing.

 History

 Speedway racing had taken place at the Granville Showgrounds during the 1930s with races using the existing ½-mile harness racing track.
 However, with speedway already established at the Sydney Showground Speedway and Sydney Sports Ground, as well as racing at the nearby Cumberland Oval, racing at Granville was short-lived.

 The new 460 m clay surfaced oval was the brainchild of former Sydney driver Sid Hopping, who wanted to give Sydney a track purpose-built for the new, faster breed of American-style sprintcars.
 Sydney's two other tracks at the time, the Showground and the Liverpool Speedway, did run sprintcars, though the Showground was deemed too narrow while Liverpool had changed from dirt to bitumen in 1974, which suited the sedans, but not so much the Super Modifieds (later to become sprintcars) and Speedcars.

 The clay track at the Granville Showgrounds was laid out and first practices took place in January 1977 to test out the track.
 Hopping and his partner Bert Wilder ran meetings on Friday nights so as not to compete with the Showground or Liverpool, which raced on Saturday nights.
 From its opening, the new speedway became known as the premier sprintcar track in Australia, a title it still enjoys as of 2015.
 With its wide open spaces (the track itself has no actual safety fence, with the old trotting track forming a barrier between the track and the outside safety fence) and short straights, Parramatta City Raceway was home to some of the country's best drivers, including multiple Australian Champions Garry Rush, George and Brooke Tatnell, Bob Tunks, and Skip Jackson, as well as other top drivers including Bob "The Streak" Blacklaw, former motocross star Stephen Gall. and John Walsh.